soyomarvaldezg/data-engineering-interview-bank/orchestration/02-dbt-data-build-tool.md

 FROM {{ source('raw', 'orders') }}
 {% if execute %}
 WHERE order_date > (SELECT MAX(order_date) FROM {{ this }})
--- Only load NEW orders
+-- Solo cargar NEW orders
 {% endif %}

-text

 ---